firedancer-io/firedancer/book/guide/firedancer.md

 The first Firedancer validator to go into testnet [is version 0.1 and] is nicknamed Frankendancer.
-It is Firedancer’s networking layer grafted onto the Solana runtime and consensus code.
+It is Firedancer’s networking layer grafted onto the Agave runtime and consensus code.
 Although the networking layer will be much faster, it is likely that the performance of the Frankendancer validator will be bottlenecked by the legacy runtime and consensus code.
 Frankendancer still offers an advantage with DoS